Books we can’t wait to read in 2017

 Why?: Explaining the Holocaust by Peter Hayes (1/17, Norton)

-Retired Northwestern prof Hayes recreates his legendary History of the Holocaust course in book form.
+Retired Northwestern prof Hayes re-creates his legendary History of the Holocaust course in book form.

 Long Shot: The Struggles and Triumphs of an NBA Freedom Fighter by Craig Hodges and Rory Fanning (1/24, Haymarket)